-The FDA may require us to submit data on a greater number of patients than we originally anticipated and/or for a longer follow-up period or change the data collection requirements or data analysis applicable to our clinical trials.
+The FDA may require us to submit data on a greater number of patients than we originally anticipated and/or for a longer followup period or change the data collection requirements or data analysis applicable to our clinical trials.
 It may also require additional data on certain categories of patients, should it emerge during the conduct of our clinical trials that certain categories of patients are likely to be affected in different and/or additional manners than the rest of the patient population.
 In addition to FDA requirements, our clinical trials require the approval of the IRB at each site selected.
-We have submitted our clinical trial protocol for our current ActimabTM-A clinical trial to the IRBs at participating sites for approval and we have thus far obtained approval from seven IRBs.
+We have submitted our clinical trial protocol for our Phase 1/2 ActimabTM-A clinical trial to the IRBs for the Phase 1 portion of the trial.
+We intend to expand the number of participating sites for the Phase 2 portion of the trial and we will need to obtain approval of the IRB at each additional sites selected.
 Our clinical trial protocols have not been rejected by any IRB to date.